Uniphar/devops-guidelines/AzureVpnClientSetup.md

 These profile configuration files are XML files can be found by navigating to `\\unicoreplatform.file.core.windows.net\vpnxmls` in file explorer.
-If you have correctly been added to the Azure VPN Users Entra ID Group, you should be able to access without being prompted to authenticate.
+If you have correctly been added to the Azure VPN Users Entra ID Group, you should be able to access the files without being prompted to authenticate.
 If you are prompted to authenticate, please contact the TechOps team and confirm weather you are in the group.

 The file for each of the Azure Hub VPN gateways is inside the folder with the